linera-io/linera-protocol/roadmap/src/milestones/mempools.md

 * Choose and implement a DAG BFT protocol such as [BullShark](https://arxiv.org/abs/2201.05677)).

-    - Alternatively, we could use the code for multi-owner chains, add VDF-based mining(?) as a basic leader election between validators, and re-use the existing infrastructure of user chains + cross-shard requests as a mempool.
+    - Alternatively, we could use the code for multi-owner chains, add VDF-based mining(?) as a basic leader election between validators, and re-use the existing infrastructure of user chains + cross-chain requests as a mempool.